opengeospatial/geopackage/guidance/implementation_guide.md

 ###### Level 2
 A GeoPackage client can display multiple tile matrix sets simultaneously, transforming into a single SRS if needed.

+> NOTE: There is currently no example available at this time.

 ###### Level 3
 When a GeoPackage is loaded for visualization via an OWS Context (see above), the default view is read from the Context.